Adrian Clarke looks at key tactical points and players who can be decisive in Matchweek 11.

 These figures are even more impressive when you consider Caicedo's role is more structured and disciplined under Maresca than it was with Mauricio Pochettino, where he had greater licence to fly forward.

-By inverting the Chelsea full-backs into midfield, Maresca’s style of play also means that Caicedo makes less successful passes per match (47.13) than he did under Pochettino (59.67), but his contributions have actually been more valuable.
+By inverting the Chelsea full-backs into midfield, Maresca’s style of play also means that Caicedo makes fewer successful passes per match (47.13) than he did under Pochettino (59.67), but his contributions have actually been more valuable.

 Caicedo outperforming Rice